EdPs97/miningdashboards/README.md

 * Only one date could be selected at a time (e.g., no direct quarter-to-quarter comparison).
 * Further analysis required exporting or using on-premise tools (e.g., SCADA).

-SIREP remained the **official corporate data source**, ensuring reliability but limiting usability.
+SIREP remained the official corporate data source, ensuring reliability but limiting usability.
 My role was to guarantee that reported data aligned with SIREP’s accuracy.

 ![Main Dashboard](images/SIREP.png)